Dictatorship of the proletariat: Banning of opposition parties and factions

 During the Russian Civil War (1918–1922), all the major opposition parties either took up arms against the new Soviet government, took part in sabotage, collaboration with the deposed Tsarists, or made assassination attempts against Lenin and other Bolshevik leaders.
 When opposition parties such as the Cadets and Mensheviks were democratically elected to the Soviets in some areas, they proceeded to use their mandate to welcome in Tsarist and foreign capitalist military forces.
 In one incident in Baku, the British military, once invited in, proceeded to execute members of the Bolshevik Party (who had peacefully stood down from the Soviet when they failed to win the elections).
 As a result, the Bolsheviks banned each opposition party when it turned against the Soviet government.
 In some cases, bans were lifted.
 This banning of parties did not have the same repressive character as later bans under Stalin would.

-Internally, Lenin's critics argued that such political suppression always was his plan.
-Supporters argued that the reactionary civil war of the foreign-sponsored White movement required it—given Fanya Kaplan's unsuccessful assassination of Lenin on 30 August 1918 and the successful assassination of Moisei Uritsky the same day.
-After 1919, the Soviets had ceased to function as organs of democratic rule as the famine induced by forced grain requisitions led to the Soviets emptying out of ordinary people.
-Half the population of Moscow and a third of Petrograd had by this stage fled to the countryside to find food and political life ground to a halt.
+Internally, Lenin's critics argued that such political suppression was always his plan.
+Supporters argued that the reactionary civil war of the foreign-sponsored White movement required it, given Fanya Kaplan's unsuccessful assassination of Lenin on 30 August 1918 and the successful assassination of Moisei Uritsky the same day.
+After 1919, the Soviets ceased functioning as organs of democratic rule as the famine induced by forced grain requisitions led to the Soviets emptying out of ordinary people.
+Half the population of Moscow and a third of Petrograd had fled to the countryside to find food, and political life ground to a halt.

 The Bolsheviks became concerned that under these conditions—the absence of mass participation in political life and the banning of opposition parties—counter-revolutionary forces would express themselves within the Bolshevik Party itself (some evidence existed for this in the mass of ex-opposition party members who signed up for Bolshevik membership immediately after the end of the Civil War).
 Despite the principle of democratic centralism in the Bolshevik Party, internal factions were banned.
 This was considered an extreme measure and did not fall within Marxist doctrine.
 The ban remained until the Soviet Union's dissolution in 1991.
-In 1921, vigorous internal debate and freedom of opinion were still present within Russia and the beginnings of censorship and mass political repression had not yet emerged.
-The Workers Opposition faction continued to operate despite being nominally dissolved.
+In 1921, vigorous internal debate and freedom of opinion were still present within Russia, and the beginnings of censorship and mass political repression had not yet emerged.
+The Workers' Opposition faction continued to operate despite being nominally dissolved.
 The debates of the Communist Party of the Soviet Union continued to be published until 1923.

+In the early 1930s, the socialist movements that did not support the Stalinist party line were condemned by the Communist International and called social fascism.

 USSR after Stalin

-At the 22nd Congress of the Communist Party of the Soviet Union, Nikita Khrushchev declared an end to the "dictatorship of the proletariat" and the establishment of the "all people's government".
+At the 22nd Congress of the Communist Party of the Soviet Union, Nikita Khrushchev declared transformation of the "dictatorship of the proletariat" into the "all-people's state".